codacy/docs/docs/faq/repositories/how-do-i-block-merging-prs-using-codacy-as-a-quality-gate.md

     -   **Codacy** reports status checks for pull requests on your Git provider
     -   **Your Git provider** blocks merging pull requests if they don't pass the Codacy status check

-    Depending on your Git provider, follow the instructions that apply to [GitHub](../../repositories-configure/integrations/github-integration.md#configuring-the-github-integration), [GitLab](../../repositories-configure/integrations/gitlab-integration.md#configuring-the-gitlab-integration), or [Bitbucket](../../repositories-configure/integrations/bitbucket-integration.md#configuring-the-bitbucket-integration).
+    To do this, follow the instructions that apply to [GitHub](../../repositories-configure/integrations/github-integration.md#configuring-the-github-integration), [GitLab](../../repositories-configure/integrations/gitlab-integration.md#configuring-the-gitlab-integration), or [Bitbucket](../../repositories-configure/integrations/bitbucket-integration.md#configuring-the-bitbucket-integration), depending on your Git provider.

 1. [Review and adjust your repository quality settings](../../repositories-configure/adjusting-quality-settings.md) to decide which pull requests don't pass the Codacy quality gate.